hann2004/hann2004/README.md

 ## Overview
 I’m a Software Engineering student with a growing focus on **data analysis, NLP, and backend development**.
-I enjoy breaking down problems, exploring data, and building practical solutions that make sense in real contexts — especially in fintech.
+I like working with real data, extracting insights, and building useful solutions — especially in fintech.

-Currently, I’m training under **KAIM (10 Academy)**, where I work on end-to-end analytics and real-world AI tasks.
+Currently, I’m training under **KAIM (10 Academy)** where I work on structured, real-world AI and analytics projects.

 ---

 ## KAIM Program (10 Academy)
-I’m part of the **KAIM AI & Machine Learning Training Program**, where I build projects that combine **data analysis, NLP, and fintech research**.
+I’m part of the **KAIM AI & Machine Learning Training Program**, working on end-to-end projects combining fintech, analytics, and NLP.

 <table>
   <tr>